+1. Tune into your gut level knowledge.
 If you dismiss your gut level intuitions, they don’t have any potential to help you.
 The first step is a mindset shift to recognize and respect that your feelings provide information and knowledge.
 It’s just not the kind of knowledge we typically privilege in our society—explicit knowledge.
 When you have nagging bad feelings about a situation, tune into those; pay attention to them.
 When you have positive feelings about a situation, pay attention to those as well.
 Thankfully, I believed my nagging feeling about my patient was meaningful; that is was information I needed to consider.
 Had I dismissed this, my patient may have killed herself.

+2. Translate your gut level knowledge into words.
 Now that you’ve tuned into your gut level knowledge the next step is to reflect on it and translate feelings into ideas and words.
 First, you feel an idea.
 This–feeling an idea–is what screenwriter Robert McKee calls “aesthetic emotion,” and we could call this “aesthetic knowledge.”
 As you reflect on those ideas, you begin to give form and shape to them.
 You put them into words and concepts.
 If it’s a creative project, write them down.
 Making them more concrete can be very helpful.
 In the case of my patient, this involved articulating to myself that I felt my patient wasn’t fully honest with me.
 Once that idea became crystalized in my mind, I knew what I had to do.
 But the crystallization happened because I translated a nagging, bad feeling into ideas in my mind.

+3. Share your gut level knowledge with others and get feedback from diverse sources.
 If you have time, the next step is to share your gut level knowledge with other people in your life.
 This is important because our gut is not always “right” in one sense.
 It’s always right in the sense that it tells us the meaning we automatically assign to an event.
 It’s always a starting point for knowing our own interpretation of something.
 But it’s not always an accurate meaning because our past experiences, recorded in implicit memory, filter our emotions and therefore the meaning we ascribe to events.
 This is why it’s important to get feedback from people you trust who have diverse perspectives.
 If several people tell you your gut level take on something seems off, that’s important information to take into account and use to recalibrate your intuition.
 In the case of my patient, I didn’t have time to run it by others.
 Sometimes you have to decide quickly whether or not to trust your gut.
 And that requires true wisdom.
 What can help here is to take note of the types of situations when your gut tends to be off.
 Once you learn what those are, make sure you get feedback in those types of situations if at all possible.
 In situations where your gut doesn’t tend to be off, you can be more confident trusting your gut instincts.

 So, to recap: tune in, translate, and share your gut feelings.

 I hope these practices help you to harness the power of your gut level knowledge.
 I’d love to hear you thoughts.
-Leave a comment below or hit me up on twitter (@drtoddwhall).

 1. Daniel Goleman, Social Intelligence: The New Science of Human Relationships (New York: Bantam Books, 2006).